Legal-Innovation-Lab-Wales/scenario-platform/README.md

 ## Interactive Scenario Training Platform
 This repository holds the online platform ISPP.
-Its purpose as a platform is to provide the creation and taking of interactive assesments with added complexities such as concurrent variables and branching paths for a more indepth assesment.
+Its purpose as a platform is to provide the creation and taking of interactive assessments with added complexities such as concurrent variables and branching paths for a more in-depth assessment.

 ## Motivation
-This project is created by the [Legal Innovation Lab Wales](https://legaltech.wales/) for purposes of creating a platform for charities/organisations to easily create interactive assement tools to simulate situations and assements.
+This project is created by the [Legal Innovation Lab Wales](https://legaltech.wales/) for purposes of creating a platform for charities/organisations to easily create interactive assessment tools to simulate situations and assessments.
 Such as interview scenarios, Conversation monitoring and life scenarios.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/airbnb/ruby)